 On recommendation of the major school, a regular graduate student may transfer up to 12 hours toward a graduate degree or certificate of at least 36 hours, 9 hours toward a degree or certificate of at least 33 hours, and 6 hours toward a degree or certificate of at least 30 hours.

-A student in the Master of Fine Arts in Writing program may transfer 12-16 hours from another low-residency Master of Fine Arts in Writing program if the semester was completed satisfactorily.
-The student may transfer 12-16 hours from a traditional Master of Fine Arts in Writing program if the program director determines that the course work completed is equivalent to the work completed in a term at Spalding.
+A student in the Master of Fine Arts in Writing program may transfer 12-15 hours from another low-residency Master of Fine Arts in Writing program if the semester was completed satisfactorily.
+The student may transfer 12-15 hours from a traditional Masters or Master of Fine Arts in Writing program if the chair or associate program director determines that the course work completed is equivalent to the work completed in a semester at Spalding.

 With the approval of the Director of Graduate Training (or other graduate faculty member designated by the chair of the School of Professional Psychology), a student in the Doctor of Clinical Psychology program may transfer up to 30 credits earned in comparable courses completed in accredited master's degree programs.